 Swim series

-The Swim series is about the vernacular dance and choreography inherent in the everyday experience of swimming.
-I am looking at the choreography of the body when a person's weight is lifted by the water.
-Each individual body responds to the freedom of weightlessness in the water environment in a unique way.
-This is what fascinates me when observing ordinary people in the water.
-Later, when composing the pieces, I look for patterns of movement and rhythms that speak about how the subjects, who become my “dancers,” relate to each other in the overall choreography of the scene.
-I construct specific patterns of movement across the space of the photograph.
-I’m interested in how each dancer’s movements lead into, compliment, contrast, and punctuate the movements of the other.
+The Swim series is about the vernacular choreography inherent in figures as they move almost weightlessly through the water.
+In this watery environment the swimmers embody two of the six qualities of movement found in dance: suspend and sustain.
+Each person’s body responds to the freedom of weightless suspension in the water in a unique way.
+This is what fascinates me when observing ordinary people moving in the water.
+When digitally composing the pieces, I look for patterns of movement and rhythms that speak about how the subjects, who become my “dancers,” relate to each other in the overall choreography of the scene.
+The water becomes the medium through which the figures find connection to each other despite the rigid construction of the grid that is the underlying structure of these works.
+As I construct specific patterns of movement across the space of the photograph I’m interested in how each dancer’s movements lead into, compliment, contrast, and punctuate the movements of the other.
+The work both forces a separation between individuals by imposition of the grid and at the same time finds implied lines of movement that create a sense of individuals working in consort within the larger structure of “the dance.”

-The works are constructed using the rectilinear picture plane and the grid as a point of departure.
-Within the confines of this geometric rigidity I look for the organic rhythms of the water and the “dancers” to emerge.
-I enjoy working within this contradictory space where the unyielding geometric structure attempts to contain the fluidity of the water and the bodies.
+The works are constructed using the grid as a point of departure.
+Within the confines of the grid’s rigidity I look for the organic rhythms of the water and the “dancers” to emerge.
+I enjoy working within this contradictory space where the unyielding structure of the grid attempts to contain the fluidity of the water and the bodies and where the tension between visual separation and connection reflect the “push” and “pull” that are integral components of the language of dance itself.

 Virtually No Place Like Home series